U.S. Citizen Who Tried To Enter North Korea Illegally Has Been Expelled

 The U.S. citizen, identified as Lawrence Bruce Byron, claimed he was under the CIA’s command, the Guardian reported.
 He had been in custody after illegally crossing from China into North Korea on 16 October, according to the official Korean Central News Agency.

-“While being questioned, he said he had illegally entered the country under the command of the US Central Intelligence Agency,” KCNA said.
+“While being questioned, he said he had illegally entered the country under the command of the US Central Intelligence Agency,” KCNA is quoted as saying in the Guardian.

 “Relevant authorities have decided to expel him from the country.”

 Circumstances in which North Korea releases an American detainee so promptly are extremely rare.
-The decision to expel Byron came somewhat as a surprise, yet if North Korea had taken a stricter path, that would have put a restraint on its efforts to reconciliate with the United States.
+The decision to expel Byron came somewhat as a surprise, yet if North Korea had taken a stricter path, that would have put a restraint on its efforts at reconciliation with the United States.

 A man with the same name was also arrested in South Korea in November last year as he tried to cross the strictly-patrolled inter-Korean border.
 The American citizen is reportedly in his late 50s and is from Louisiana, and was later deported back to the U.S.

-Secretary of State, Mike Pompeo, appeared relived upon learning of North Korea’s decision to handle the case so swiftly.
+Secretary of State Mike Pompeo appeared relieved upon learning of North Korea’s decision to handle the case so swiftly.
 Pompeo himself has traveled four times this year to Pyongyang to help improve diplomatic ties between the two countries.

 “The United States appreciates the cooperation of the Democratic People’s Republic of Korea and the embassy of Sweden in facilitating the release of an American citizen,” Pompeo said.
 Sweden is responsible for representing U.S. interests in the Asian nation when there is a lack of diplomatic relations.